Trust CUNA to keep you informed on the latest regulatory changes that affect you and your credit union.

 By successfully earning your CUNA Board Financial Literacy Certificate, CUNA will ensure you're meeting the NCUA requirement that credit union volunteers have a proven level of financial literacy.
 Earn your certificate in one of four ways:

-Attend any of the following schools or conferences and pass the associated exam:
+- Attend either of the following schools or conferences and pass the associated exam:

-CUNA CU Finance for Non-Financial Managers & Volunteers eSchool
+CUNA CU Finance for Non-Financial Managers and Volunteers eSchool

 CUNA Board Financial Literacy Certificate Kit

 Host a subject matter expert at your credit union for a presentation of targeted financial literacy curriculum.
 With this option, you'll enjoy no travel costs, comprehensive training, on-site testing and certificate recognition for those who pass the exam.
-For further information or too book your session, please contact Kevin Smith at 800-356-9655, ext.
-4261 or send him an email.
+For further information or too book your session, please contact Michelle Johnson at 800-356-9655, ext.
+4053 or send an email.

 A recent requirement was issued by the NCUA imposing a new financial literacy rule.
 The mandatory level of financial literacy will depend upon each individual credit union’s complexity.